 There are presently no open calls for submissions.

 Each resident will live in an 800-square foot former classroom that offers peekaboo views of Mineral Lake and Mt.
 Rainier, and that will double as their writing studio, with desk and chair, lighting, bookcase, and lots of chalkboards.
-The visual artist resident will be offered space to work outside of his or her classroom.
+The visual artist resident will be offered space to work outside of his or her classroom (unless they can work in their medium in the same room where they sleep).
 The main school building has bathrooms with showers.
 Residents will be served all meals and snacks daily, and they will have the opportunity to share work with the public.
 Mineral features a swimmable fishing lake with boat rentals, a tavern, a bed and breakfast, a general store, two churches, a post office, and more deer than people.
 It's a 20-minute drive to Mt.
 Rainier National Park.

-Visiting authors: During each two-week residency, resident alumnae will visit and present work and bring with them special guest writers they've chosen to introduce to Mineral.
+Visiting authors: During each two-week residency, resident alumnae will visit and present work and bring with them a special guest writer they've chosen to introduce to Mineral.
 During September's one-week residencies we will host visiting authors who will present work publicly and also speak privately with residents about balancing parenting and craft.
-These authors include Claire Dederer (September 20-21) and Neal Thompson (October 5-6).

 Residency sessions are held during the following time periods.